- About Us

 - Science, Journalism, and Technical Writing

 Successful applicants come from majors throughout the university, including a fair number who do not have a science background when they begin the internship.
+At present, one must be pursuing a STEM field degree to apply.
 The goal of the program is to integrate research with education to help build a diverse, scientifically literate citizenry and a well-prepared science, engineering and technology workforce.

 To quote NASA's website: "The more we know about the universe, the more we learn about ourselves.
 From satellites monitoring our own planet's resources to orbiting observatories scanning deep space, every NASA mission embodies the spirit of discovery."

 ** The only exception is an important one.
 Any biology research that would not be considered space biology or astrobiology is covered by other, excellent, University initiatives: